etijskens/et-micc/docs/installation.rst

 in the project your are working on.

 If the project's virtual environment does not contain the package folders, you get a warning and the suggestion to first install them.
+Note, that unless micc-build_ is a dependency of your project (because it has binary extensions), micc_ is usually not in the ``site-packages`` folder (it is usually installed system-wide).

+Remark: Actually, there is a good use case for installing micc_ as a dev dependency, because

 Productivity tip: put a symbolic link to symlink-micc.sh somewhere on the path.